Inside the Trump dossier handoff: McCain's 'go-between' speaks out

 Of note, listed in the official program for the 2016 November Canadian conference as a participant was Rinat Akhmetshin — the same Russian lobbyist who was at Trump Tower five months earlier in June for a highly scrutinized meeting with Donald Trump Jr. and others.

+The senator’s office noted to Fox News that McCain said in January 2017 he had no contact with Akhmetshin.
+“Late last year, I received sensitive information that has since been made public.
+Upon examination of the contents, and unable to make a judgment about their accuracy, I delivered the information to the Director of the FBI.
+That has been the extent of my contact with the FBI or any other government agency regarding this issue.”

-It is not known whether Akhmetshin had any contact with McCain or Kramer.
+It is not known whether Akhmetshin had any contact with Kramer.
 Fusion GPS and Kramer did not respond to requests for comment from Fox News.

-Asked for comment, McCain’s office referred back to a January statement that said he could not judge the dossier’s accuracy.